ahatiffany/ahatiffany/README.md

 - 👩🏻‍💻 product management background + advertising, finance, and marketing experiences
 - ✍🏼 love to journal and write creative non-fiction narratives, songs, and scripts
 - 🏗️ currently building apps in the agetech space and sandboxing martech features
-- 🚀 working on launching afterlifePROXY™️ as a solopreneur
+- 🚀 working on launching a startup as a solopreneur